-Lots of things can happen over the 3 or 5 years of a Chapter 13 plan.
-It’s not unusual for Chapter 13 debtors to need to modify their plans several times during the plan period when something happens to cause them to miss payments.
-But if you lose your job the first thing to do is to call us as soon as possible.
-Depending on your situation we might wait to see if you’ll be employed again soon.
-We may be able to ask the court to suspend plan payments until you’re employed again.
-If new employment isn’t obtained quickly we can ask the court to modify the plan to reduce your plan payments.
-If the decrease in income is permanent or continues for an extended period of time you might be able to convert the case to Chapter 7.
-In any event, it’s important to contact us immediately if there’s a change in employment.
+Lots of things can happen while in a Chapter 13 plan.
+It’s not unusual for Chapter 13 debtors to need to modify their plans several times during the plan period when something happens to cause missed payments.
+If there’s a job loss we might wait to see if you’ll be employed again soon.
+We may ask the court to suspend plan payments until you’re employed again.
+If new employment isn’t obtained quickly we can ask the court to modify the plan to reduce plan payments.
+If the decrease in income is permanent or continues for an extended period of time we convert the case to Chapter 7.

 Can I skip my payments during chapter 13?

 If something unexpected happens that causes a short term financial emergency like unusually high medical bills, house repairs or a tax bill, we can ask the court to approve a suspension of plan payments while you deal with the short term financial crunch.
 We still need you to contact us so we can promptly file the appropriate motion with the court.

 If I file for Chapter 13 can I later switch to Chapter 7?

 If a change in the financial situation is permanent and sufficient to allow you to qualify for Chapter 7 we can consider converting the case from Chapter 13 to Chapter 7 anytime during the plan period.
 The conversion would terminate the Chapter 13 plan and discharge the debts just as if you had started out in Chapter 7.
 It may also be possible to add debts incurred after the Chapter 13 bankruptcy was filed.